Motivating and Improving Learning: Metacognition, Motivation, and the Affective Domain

 - complete the registration form answering all questions

-- Develop an action plan for the next year
+- develop an action plan for the next year - How will you implement what you learned?

 - help to form a community of geoscience educators in the Long Island/NYC area